ShreyaBawankar77/Hack-O-Week/README.md

+#WEEK 1 TASK
-# Campus Event Management REST API
+#Campus Event Management REST API

 A Flask backend for campus event creation, management, and student registrations.
 It uses SQLAlchemy, SQLite by default, and JWT bearer-token authentication.